-- specification of the indicators of market manipulation; - determination of the competent authority for notification of delays in public disclosure of inside information; and - managers' transactions, including the types of transactions that trigger the duty to notify and trading during a closed period.
+- specification of the indicators of market manipulation; - determination of the competent authority for notification of delays in public disclosure of inside information; and - managers' transactions, including the types of transactions that trigger the duty to notify, and trading during a closed period.

-ESMA held an open hearing on 8 October 2014 and will consider responses received by 15 October 2014.
+ESMA will consider responses received by 15 October 2014 and hold an open hearing on 8 October 2014.